Frando/rust-node-noise-handshake/README.md

 # rust-node-noise-handshake

-Let's see if Rust and NodeJS can do a NOISE handshake.
-A step towards [hypercore-protocol in Rust](https://github.com/Frando/hypercore-protocol-rust-experiments).
+Let's see if Rust and NodeJS can do a [Noise](http://noiseprotocol.org/noise.html) handshake for authenticated, encrypted communication.

+A step towards [hypercore-protocol in Rust](https://github.com/Frando/hypercore-protocol-rust-experiments), a practical exploration of how Noise works, and a little demo of async networking in Rust with [async-std](https://async.rs/).

-In NodeJS uses [noise-protocol](https://github.com/emilbayes/noise-protocol/tree/standard-dh) on the `standard-dh` tree that changes the DH algorithm to the NOISE spec.
+The NodeJS part uses [noise-protocol](https://github.com/emilbayes/noise-protocol) on [the `standard-dh` branch that changes the Diffie-Hellman algorithm to follow NOISE spec](https://github.com/emilbayes/noise-protocol/tree/standard-dh).

-In Rust uses [snow](https://github.com/mcginty/snow/pull/73) with a PR that adds the XChaChaPoly cipher.
+The Rust part uses [snow](https://github.com/mcginty/snow/pull/73) on a [PR branch that adds the XChaChaPoly cipher](https://github.com/mcginty/snow/pull/73).

 ## Usage

 First run `npm install` and `cargo build`.

-Then launch the run.js script to start both a server and a client and let them connect to each other, in a combination of your choise (first is responder, second is initiator):
+Then launch the run.js script to spawn both a TCP server (responder) and a TCP client (initiator), in a combination of your choise (first is responder, second is initiator):

 * `node run.js node node`
 * `node run.js rust rust`